lijianweizhuwei/CMPT886/project/index.md

 ## Project Introduction

-Our project aims to handle arbitrary SIMD instruction size, we plan to introduce a new method for handling arbitrary vectors with a combination of type legalization technology and the SWAR technology.
+Our project aims to handle arbitrary SIMD instruction set, we plan to introduce a new method for handling arbitrary vectors with a combination of type legalization technology and the SWAR technology.

-However, while LLVM's grammar allows arbitrary vectors, implementations rarely support them.
-Vectors are implemented by LLVM backends as direct uses of the processor's SIMD registers.
-The SIMD registers are of fixed length, and have variable amounts of partitioning available.
-This means that common vectors (containing eg i4's, i8's, i16's) are well supported.
-However, if you have a vector containing, for example <12x3i>, for 36 bytes of storage, that is unlikely to fit in a SIMD register, and the partitioning offered by the register will be illsuited to your 3byte values.
-Our goal is to automatically convert your <12x3i> vector and operations using it into similarly efficient code using registers to store your values, and modified operations that preserve the speed of SIMD.
+As there're many partitioning available for the SIMD register, the operation of typical vectors such as i8, i16 are well supported.
+Efficient implementations rarely support the arbitrary vectors (oddballs), though they're allowed by the LLVM grammer.

+Arbitrary SIMD instruction set contains arbitrary vectors, which will decrease the efficiency of vectorization.
+Some technologies are used to handle the arbitrary vectors, such as *type legalization technology* and *SWAR technology*, but somehow they are conflicting and have different performance in variable situations.

+To execute the arbitrary SIMD instruction set efficiently, we need to define a model to handle it with certain technology in an optimal sequence.

+Our model will take the arbitrary SIMD instruction set as an input, and for each operation in this instrcution set, it will find the best method (the best method will be the best type legalization method or the best SWAR method), finally output the optimal method sequence and combination of the input arbitrary set.

+Our work need to preserve the same workloads and improve the performance comparing to the traditional technologies (such as less registers needed or improve the execution time).

 ## What is SIMD type legalization?